tomik-z-cech/PP3-Fallout-Hangman/README.md

 - **Name :** `clear_screen()`
 - **Parameters :** None
 - **Goal :** Function is designed to clear the terminal screen before next text is displayed.
-This scrren was made for compatibility between Windows and Unix systems, instead of changing multiple lines of code if enviroment is changed, the code needs to be only changed iside of this function.
+This scrren was made for compatibility between Windows and Unix systems, instead of changing multiple lines of code if enviroment is changed, the code needs to be only changed inside of this function.
 - **Function :** Function only performs one line of code.
 - **Flow Chart :** *Appendix 11*